ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Introduction

-Nevertheless, when concentrating on a specific perspective like safety, we can identify and extract information from the hidden states that are solely related to our focus, thus achieving effective dimension reduction.
-Therefore, we leverage the unique \textit{representations}~\cite{zou2023representation} that emerge in LLMs for constructing the abstract model to overcome the scalability issues for safeguarding LLMs, which is a set of directions in hidden states that indicate specific concepts.
-In the context of LLMs, the term \textit{representation} is fundamentally different from \textit{features}, where the latter usually indicates the overall hidden states.
-In particular, the safety-critical representations~\cite{wei2024assessing,zheng2024prompt,zhang2024adversarial} denote the safety-related concepts within the inputs.
-Based on this motivation, we explore model-based analysis for LLMs against unsafe prompts or generated content, and propose ReGA, a \textbf{Re}presentation-\textbf{G}uided \textbf{A}bstraction safeguard framework.
+Based on this motivation, we explore model-based analysis for LLMs against unsafe prompts or generated content, and propose ReGA, a \textbf{Re}presentation-\textbf{G}uided \textbf{A}bstraction framework \rv{for safeguarding white-box LLMs}.
 As outlined in Figure~\ref{fig:overview}, the ReGA pipeline consists of three key phases.
 First, we sample safety representations from the LLM using a contrastive dataset that models safety-critical concepts (Phase I).
 Next, we apply unsupervised machine learning techniques to cluster these representations into abstract states and model their transition probabilities.
 Meanwhile, we bind the safety semantics from the contrastive dataset to construct an abstract model (Phase II).
 Finally, during inference, this abstract model safeguards the LLM at both the prompt level (before generation) and the conversation level (after generation) in Phase III.

-To validate the effectiveness of ReGA, we conduct comprehensive experiments in terms of effectiveness, generalization, and advantages of ReGA.
+To validate the effectiveness of ReGA, we conduct comprehensive experiments in terms of effectiveness, generalization, and the advantages of ReGA.
 First, we demonstrate that ReGA is capable of distinguishing between harmful and safe inputs at both the prompt and conversation levels, achieving an average AUROC of 0.975 and 0.985 on test datasets, respectively.
 Furthermore, we examine the generalizability of ReGA in real-world deployment, including robustness against jailbreaking attacks and generalization across different safety concepts.
 We also assess the robustness of ReGA under various hyperparameter selections and model designs.
 Finally, we discuss and compare ReGA with other defense paradigms, showing its superiority in terms of scalability, efficiency, and interpretability.
+Overall, we contribute a novel model-based analysis framework for LLM security, aligning with the research notion of SE4AI.